+The South East Asia Technical Conference on Electronics Assembly is a highly technical event that is focused on today's most important and timely issues.
 The drive for smaller, more functional consumer electronics along with the need for highly reliable electronics applications have kept the material, process and quality engineers busy planning for the future.
 These drive the many challenges that our industry faces today.
 We encourage our colleagues in Malaysia to come together to share their knowledge and their vision for addressing these challenges.

 Why Should You Attend:

 - There will be adequate time to have our industry experts respond to your questions

 - Networking time will allow you to continue discussions following the presentations